Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Simulation Results

+In this section, we investigate how the choice of training transmission reward, $r_{transmit}$, affects testing performance.
+We also perform feature ablation to understand how different features impact performance.

+{\em Impact of transmission reward.} Fig. \ref{fig:rl-test-reward} plots the trade-off between the delay (i.e., latency) and the number of packet transmissions (i.e., resource usage) for various forwarding strategies.
+For the DRL strategies, we consider multiple strategies that differ in their choice of $r_{transmit}$ and whether the context history feature is being used.
+For comparison, we also show the trade-offs made by the transmission minimizing direct transmission strategy (``Direct Tx"), the delay minimizing oracle strategy, and the state-of-the-art utility-based and seek-and-focus strategies.
+In the following, we consider the impact of the choice of $r_{transmit}$ on the delay vs. resource usage trade-off; the impact of the history feature is deferred to later.
+The performance comparison of DRL strategies with other strategies is discussed in detail in Section \ref{sec:res-RWP}.

-In our training results of Fig. \ref{fig:rl-train-results}, the different values of the transmission reward, $r_{transmit}$, make different trade-offs between delay and number of hops per packet.
-At each timestep the cumulative performance over all packets delivered up to the timestep is shown.
-When $r_{transmit} = -1$, there is no penalty for transmission as a packet receives the same reward for transmitting as for staying at a device, since $r_{stay} = -1$.
-Correspondingly, we see that when $r_{transmit} = -1$, delay per packet delivered is the lowest among the different strategies, but the number of forwards per packet is the highest.
-Conversely, for $r_{transmit} = -10$, there is a large penalty for making a transmission, and so, while delay per packet delivered is the highest for this strategy, the number of forwards per packet is now the lowest.
-Though not shown, these results also hold true for $N_{train}=64$ and $X_{train}$=30m, 50m.
-In our testing results in Figs. \ref{fig:rl-test-results} and \ref{fig:rl-test-results-time}, we use DeepRL agents trained with $r_{transmit} = -2$ to make decisions as it provides a good trade-off between delay and number of transmissions.
+Recall that the reward for staying at a device, $r_{stay}$, is fixed to $-1$.
+When $r_{transmit} = -1$, there is no penalty for transmission as a packet receives the same reward for transmitting as for staying at a node (i.e., $r_{transmit} = r_{stay}$).
+Correspondingly, we see that for the DRL strategies using this reward setting, RWP-dist-1 and RWP-dist-1-nohist, delay per packet delivered is the lowest among the various DRL strategies, but the number of forwards per packet is the highest.
+Conversely, for $r_{transmit} = -10$, corresponding to RWP-dist-10 and RWP-dist-10-nohist, there is a significant penalty for making a transmission, and so, while the delay per packet delivered is the highest for these DRL agents, the number of forwards per packet is now the lowest.
+Henceforth, the DRL agents used are trained with $r_{transmit} = -2$ as this provides a good trade-off between delay and number of transmissions.